onetapbeyond/lambda-spark-executor/examples/scala/task-delegation/README.md

 ###Task Delegation

-A sample application that demonstrates the basic usage of SAMBA to delegate selected Spark task operations to execute on AWS Lambda compute infrastructure in the cloud.
+A sample Spark application that demonstrates the basic usage of SAMBA to delegate selected Spark task operations to execute on AWS Lambda compute infrastructure in the cloud.